To be admitted to the ERASMUS Mundus Master’s Programme in Agricultural, Food and Environmental Policy Analysis candidates need to have:

 - A Bachelor’s degree or an equivalent academic degree of minimum three years of undergraduate study corresponding to 180 ECTS credits with a grade of at least an overall average “B” or equivalent grade.
 Students in their final year of their Bachelor’s degree may be provisionally admitted in the AFEPA Master’s programme on the condition that their Bachelor’s degree is awarded prior to enrollment in the programme.

-- A minimum of 24 ECTS credits in economics – including microeconomics, management, mathematics, and statistics.
+- A minimum of 24 ECTS credits in economics gained in the Bachelor’s degree – including one course in microeconomics, management, and statistics.
 An additional introduction to agricultural, environmental or food sciences is recommended.
 Please make sure that your official bachelor’s transcript either shows credit points according to the ECTS credit point system or else attach a diploma supplement that explains the credit point system of your university.

 - Letter of Motivation (no more than 300 words)